Alejandro-Valdez-Medina/player/player/README.md

-All my header and cpp files are in the "player" folder.
+All of my header and cpp files are in the "player" folder.